processone/docs.ejabberd.im/content/admin/guide/configuration.md

 :   Whether to enable or disable TLS compression.
 The default value is
 	`true`.

-`trusted_proxies: all | [IpString]`

-:   Specify what proxies are trusted when an HTTP request contains the
-	header `X-Forwarded-For` You can specify `all` to allow all proxies, or specify a list of IPs in string format.
-The default value is:
-	`[127.0.0.1]`

 `web_admin: true|false`

 :   This option enables the Web Admin for `ejabberd` administration